calle987/Scrumboard/keycloak/keycloak-20.0.0/README.md

 After the server boots, open http://localhost:8080 in your web browser.
 The welcome page will indicate that the server is running.

-To get started, check out the [configuration guides](https://www.keycloak.org/guides#server).
+To get started, check out the [configuration guides](https://www.keycloak.org/guides#server). admin user is safidesafi en pass is uiouiop